gtamasi/test-file-switch/README.md

 require("test-file-switch").setup()
 ```

-This enables the default keybinding `<leader>tt` to toggle between source and test files.
+This enables the default keybinding `<leader>fM` to toggle between source and test files.

 ### Command